 NY-Sun offers two loan options for residents: On-Bill Recovery and Smart Energy loans.
 Loan amounts are available from $1,500 to $25,000 with loan terms of five, 10, or 15 years to help New York residents finance solar installation.

-We offer special pricing, options, or payment plans throughout the year, contact us for current offerings.
+We offer special pricing and options, contact us for current offerings.

 Online solar energy production monitoring allows the system owner and the installer to monitor energy production, in real time.
 If a problem occurs, the cause can be identified and corrected quickly to reduce the loss of energy production.
 A free cellular application allows monitoring from your smart phone.